6529-Collections/6529-Prenode/README.md

   --profile 6529Prenode
 ```

+Note: this command is expecting that you have properly set the environment variables in the previous step.

 Give it a few moments to create the stack.
 You can check the status of the stack by running:

 ```bash
 aws cloudformation describe-stacks --stack-name Prenode6529 --profile 6529Prenode
 ```

+### 2.5 Get the public IP address

 Once the stack is created, you can hold the public IP address of your EC2 instance in an env var by running: